mp-se/gravitymon/TEST.md

 1. Select the build target (gravity-unit)
 2. Build/upload the code to an iSpindle device.
 3. Check the output from the serial console.

+# Tests to run for each release

+- Run unit test on esp8266

+For each platform

+- Run unit python api tests
+- Enter gravity mode and check web user interface
+- Test that is possible to enter wifi setup mode via pressing reset button more than two times
+- Check gyro and temperature sensor readings
+- Run long term gravity measurement